-This track feels like you are in an off the cuff, backwoods, American jam session.
+This music feels like you are in an off the cuff, backwoods, American jam session.
 Folksy acoustic guitar plays the main part, with slide electric guitar and far-away vocals speckled in, and steady claps and kick drum.
-Perfect for comedy, drama, real-life rural themes, cooking and travel.
-Raw / In The Pocket / Rural.
+Perfect music for comedy, drama, real-life rural themes, cooking and travel.
+Raw / In The Pocket / Rural Music.
 Available with or without the vocal shouts.

 John Francis Jorgensen, aka John Starcluster, is a music producer and performing artist.
 His music has been placed all over the American TV/Cable universe for the last 5 years: The Young and The Restless, Ellen, Tyra Banks, American Pickers, Real Housewives of Miami, E News Daily, America’s Next Top Model, WWE Monday Night Raw, Toddlers in Tiaras, and the list goes on.